-Geoffrey Banks, Ph.D., founded Nuventra in 2008 and has led the company as both its CEO and as a principal consultant.
+Geoffrey Banks, Ph.D., founded Nuventra in 2008 and led the company as both its CEO and as a principal consultant for more than 13 years prior to the acquisition of Nuventra by CATO SMS.
 He has over 20 years of extensive experience in large pharma, biotechnology, and specialty pharma and an established track record of clinical, regulatory, and entrepreneurial success within the pharmaceutical industry.

 Dr. Banks received his Ph.D., in protein biochemistry from Washington State University and transitioned to pharmaceutical drug development following a post-doctoral appointment at NIH.
 The first compound worked on in his pharmaceutical career was HUMIRA® (adalimumab) for the treatment of rheumatoid arthritis and, during his work at Salix Pharmaceuticals, he led the Xifaxan® (rifaximin) clinical program that won FDA approval for the Hepatic Encephalopathy indication.